Myeongdong Night Market in Seoul: Ultimate Guide

 TIP: Walking around, Google Maps doesn’t work; you’ll need to download Kakao Maps

-The Myeongdong Night Market opens at 4:00 PM every day, and sometimes you will notice setup as early as 3:00 PM.
+The Myeongdong Night Market opens at 4:00 PM every day, but sometimes, you will notice some vendors set up as early as 3:30 PM.

 Closing time is 10:00 PM every day, but sometimes you’ll notice fewer food vendors after 9:00 PM.